-Current projects include the Genesee-Finger Lakes Regional Inventory of Culturally Significant Areas, which is a cultural resource survey that identifies historic and cultural landscapes that are of regional significance in the Genesee-Finger Lakes Region.
+Recently completed projects include the Genesee-Finger Lakes Regional Inventory of Culturally Significant Areas, which is a cultural resource survey that identifies historic and cultural landscapes that are of regional significance in the G-FL Region.
 This survey will promote awareness about cultural landscapes and provide a comprehensive record of existing conditions for consideration in future development activities.
-A recently completed project is the Historic Transportation Gateway Inventory and Assessment.